beyondcode/laravel-query-detector/README.md

 If you run your application in the `debug` mode, the query monitor will be automatically active.
 So there is nothing you have to do.

 By default, this package will display an `alert()` message to notify you about an N+1 query found in the current request.

-If you rather want this information to be written to your `laravel.log` file, you can publish the configuration and change the output behaviour (see example below).
+If you rather want this information to be written to your `laravel.log` file, written to your browser's console log as a warning or listed in a new tab for the [Laravel Debugbar (barryvdh/laravel-debugbar)](https://github.com/barryvdh/laravel-debugbar), you can publish the configuration and change the output behaviour (see example below).

 You can publish the package's configuration using this command: